Location: San Diego, CA

 Project Type: Cultural / Religious

 Architect: Carrier Johnson + Culture

-The overall material pallet of wood and corten steel were chosen to blend seamlessly into the earth tones of the board form concrete.
+Outside, one 25' and six 10' stained glass windows salvaged from the old Prescott Chapel are re-purposed in the exterior garden areas as sculptural partition walls.
+The material pallet of wood and Corten steel blend seamlessly into the earth tones of the board form concrete.